 Varsity Boys – Head Coach

 Coach Gifford is a Metro-Atlanta native who played high school soccer at Parkview High School (1997-2001) before moving on to play at Presbyterian College (2001-2005).
-At PC he was a 4-year Varsity letterman and a 3-year member of the Academic All-Conference team.
-Coach Gifford previously spent time as an assistant coach at Shiloh High School, Parkview High School, and Lambert High School.
-This is Coach Gifford’s 7th year as the head Varsity Boys’ soccer coach at Forsyth Central High School and his 16th year coaching high school soccer in Metro-Atlanta.
+At Presbyterian College he was a 4-year Varsity letterman and a 3-year member of the Academic All-Conference team.
+Coach Gifford previously spent 9 years as an assistant coach at Shiloh High School, Parkview High School, and Lambert High School.
+This is Coach Gifford’s 8th year as the head Varsity Boys’ soccer coach at Forsyth Central High School and his 17th year coaching high school soccer in Metro-Atlanta.
 Coach Gifford also teaches World History at Forsyth Central.
-He is supported by his wife Rebekah and their three children: Micah (11), Hannah (9), and Noah (7).
+He is supported by his wife Rebekah and their four children: Micah (12), Hannah (10), Noah (8), and Gabe (newborn).

 2016: 12-6; Forsyth County Coach of the Year; Forsyth County News Coach of the Year

 2018: 9-8-2; 1st round AAAAAAA state playoffs